 PALISADES GAZEBO, Dana Point

-The Palisades Gazebo overlooks the ocean, and has a pretty rose garden in front of it.
+The Palisades Gazebo overlooks the ocean and has a pretty rose garden in front of it.
 You can get a permit and set up chairs if you like, and the cost for a permit is very reasonable in Dana Point locations.
 The only negative is the train blows through down below (we just wait while it rumbles by) and there are no bathrooms, and parking is a couple of blocks away, but it’s a very nice location!

 LOUISE LEYDEN PARK, Dana Point

 There’s not much here.
-It’s in a residential neighborhood, doesn’t have a gazebo or a perfect “spot” to perform a wedding ceremony, but it’s very quite and private (until the train goes by below).
+It’s in a residential neighborhood, doesn’t have a gazebo or a perfect “spot” to perform a wedding ceremony, but it’s very quiet and private (until the train goes by below).